TykTechnologies/tyk-helm-chart/README.md

 > MongoDB is not required for Tyk Community Edition or Hybrid Gateways

-To get started quickly, you can use mongo.yaml and redis.yaml to install MongoDB and Redis inside your kubernetes cluster, but please note that we don't recommend to use DB's or Redis inside kubernetes, as this are external entities.
-We're providing this Mongo and Redis charts as an example, so you can quickly have Tyk running.
+To get started quickly, you can use mongo.yaml and redis.yaml manifests to install MongoDB and Redis inside your kubernetes cluster, but **please note that this must not ever be used in production and for anything but a quick start evaluation only, use external DBs or Helm charts for MongoDB and Redis in any other case.** We're providing this Mongo and Redis manifests that will loose your data on restart as an example, so you can quickly have Tyk running.

 	kubectl create namespace tyk
-	kubectl apply -f mongo.yaml -n tyk
+	kubectl apply -f deploy/dependencies/mongo.yaml -n tyk
-	kubectl apply -f redis.yaml -n tyk
+	kubectl apply -f deploy/dependencies/redis.yaml -n tyk

+	Optional: As a second option for Redis and MongoDB you can use charts provided by Bitnami to get going:

+	helm repo add bitnami https://charts.bitnami.com/bitnami
+	helm repo update
+	kubectl create namespace tyk
+	helm install tyk-mongo bitnami/mongodb --set "replicaSet.enabled=true" -n tyk (follow notes from the installation output to get connection details and update them in `values.yaml` file) helm install tyk-redis bitnami/redis -n tyk
+	(follow notes from the installation output to get connection details and update them in `values.yaml` file)

 > *Important Note regarding TLS:* This helm chart assumes TLS is being used by default, so the gateways will listen on port 443 and load up a dummy certificate.
 You can set your own default certificate by replacing the files in the certs/ folder.